Supposeduck30/Tennis-Match-Outcome-Predictor/README.md

 4. Run it by inputting into the command prompt/terminal "python Tennis_Match_Outcome_Generator.py"

-5. ALTERNATIVE - Paste the code into an online python compiler
+5. ALTERNATIVE - Paste the code into an online python compiler or an IDE to run it
 #### THE CODE IS IN THE .py FILE INSIDE OF THE FOLDER

 ## 🕓 Version History